ChadG-202/StudentMarketplace/README.md

 # StudentMarketplace
-This is the coursework submitted to the CI536 - Integrated Group Project This website aims to provide a local and convenient place students at the University of Brighton can buy and sell items at an affordable price.
+This is the coursework submitted to the CI536 - Integrated Group Project.
+This website aims to provide a local and convenient place students at the University of Brighton can buy and sell items at an affordable price.